 Three abstracts on total-body PET kinetic modeling for SNMMI 2023:

 - Quyen Tran, Lyo V, Matsukuma KE, Corwin MT, Spencer BA, Wang Y, Romeo SR, Medici V, Cherry SR, Badawi RD, Sarkar S, Wang GB.
 Total-body PET quantification of metabolism in non-alcoholic steatohepatitis using a three-tissue compartment model, SNMMI Annual Meeting 2023, accepted for an oral presentation, June 27, 2023

 - Yiran Wang, Abdelhafez YG, Spencer BA, Verma R, Parikh M, Stollenwerk N, Nardo L, Jones T, Badawi RD, Cherry SR, Wang GB.
 Impact of dual-blood input function on kinetic modeling of lung tumors using total-body PET, SNMMI Annual Meeting 2023, accepted for an oral presentation, June 27, 2023

 - Yiran Wang, Spencer BA, Abdelhafez YG, Parikh M, Verma R, Nardo L, Jones T, Badawi RD, Cherry SR, Wang GB.
 Total-body compartmental visualization using kinetic modeling and the EXPLORER PET/CT system, accepted for a poster presentation at SNMMI Annual Meeting 2023.

-Yiran Wang, a graduate student of the Biomedical Engineering Graduate Group, joins the lab to work on total-body parametric imaging with EXPLORER.
-He will be jointly supervised by Dr. Guobao Wang and Dr. Simon Cherry.
+Xiaoyu Duan, a graduate student of the Biomedical Engineering Graduate Group (BMEGG), joins the lab to work on total-body PET kinetic modeling.
+She will be jointly supervised by Dr. Guobao Wang and Dr. Ramsey Badawi.
+Welcome, Xiaoyu!